Time to first decision with review:

 Plan S compliance

-ARD is co-owned by the European Alliance of Associations for Rheumatology (EULAR) and BMJ
+BMJ publishes ARD on behalf of the European Alliance of Associations for Rheumatology (EULAR).

 Subscription; with hybrid open access option